rebeccatraceyt/delphin_lifesavingclub/README.md

 **As a new visitor, I want to:**

-1. View the club's Academy programme, to ascertain if the club is right fit.
-2. Create an account, to unlock registered user features.
+1. Create an account, to unlock registered user features.

 **As a returning visitor, I want to:**